-As of March 31, 2004, we employed a total of 267 persons, 25 of whom have a Ph.D. in materials science, physics or related fields.
-None of our employees are represented by a labor union.
+As of December 31, 2004, we employed a total of 264 persons, 27 of whom have a Ph.D. in materials science, physics or related fields.
+None of our employees is represented by a labor union.
 Retaining our key employees is important for achieving our goals and we are committed to developing a working environment that motivates and rewards our employees.
 At the present time, we believe that we have good relations with our employees.